openstack-k8s-operators/dataplane-operator/docs/composable_services.md

       - libvirt
       - nova

-If the `services` field is ommitted from the `OpenStackDataPlaneRole` spec, then the above list will be used.
+If the `services` field is ommitted from the `OpenStackDataPlaneNodeSet` spec, then the above list will be used.

-The default list of services are reconciled during role reconciliation if the service is in the role's service list.
+The default list of services are reconciled during `NodeSet` reconciliation if the service is in the NodeSets' service list.

 ## dataplane-operator provided optional services